-The Board of Directors of the Company currently comprises five Directors, each of whom is elected annually and whose term of office is until the next annual meeting of shareholders or until his successor is duly elected, unless his office is earlier vacated in accordance with the articles of the Company.
-On May 15, 2023, Dr. Adel Chaouch resigned as President, CEO and Director of the Company and Mr. Garrett Soden was appointed by the Board to be his replacement.
-On November 8, 2023, Mr. Nick Walker resigned as a Director of the Company due to his new executive role in another oil and gas company.
+The board of directors of the Company currently comprises five directors, each of whom is elected annually and whose term of office is until the next annual meeting of shareholders or until his successor is duly elected, unless his office is earlier vacated in accordance with the articles of the Company.
+On December 31, 2024, Mr. Alex Lengyel retired as Chief Commercial Officer and Corporate Secretary, and Mr. Elvis Pellumbi, the Company's Chief Financial Officer, was appointed Corporate Secretary.

-The names, provinces/states and countries of residence of each of the Directors and officers of the Company, their respective positions and offices held with the Company and their principal occupations within the preceding five years as at December 31, 2023, are set forth in the following table:
+The names, provinces/states and countries of residence of each of the directors and executive officers of the Company, their respective positions and offices held with the Company and their principal occupations within the preceding five years as at December 31, 2024, are set forth in the following table: